MileHacker Logo

 • Sanqing Mountain Temples

-Several Taoist places of worship and shrines dot the landscape, offering spiritual tranquility and panoramic views.
+Several Taoist temples and shrines dot the landscape, offering spiritual tranquility and panoramic views.

 • Wangkou Ancient Village

-Another noteworthy village in Wuyuan, presenting the Yu Family Ancestral Temple, an exceptionally well-preserved example of ancestral halls.
+Another noteworthy village in Wuyuan, featuring the Yu Family Ancestral Temple, an exceptionally well-preserved example of ancestral halls.

 • Ancestral Halls